cedricormond00/RMS/README.md

 ### Configuration settings

 If the device is used for the first time, make sure the device is connected to a PC.
-This will help for debugging potential wrong settings.
+This will help debugging potential wrong settings.

 The first automatic run will create a RMS_V1.CFG file, with default, hard-coded settings.
 Once the device has run at least once, you can safely disconnect all power supply, remove the SD card, and easily tune the configuration settings.

-Alternatively, if you can easily upload the RMS_V1.CFG file to the SD card before the first run.
+Alternatively, you can easily upload the RMS_V1.CFG file to the SD card before the first run.
 RMS_V1.CFG can be found in the “misc” folder.

 #### Configuration settings description